killercup/scribbles/_posts/2022-01-10-bevy-labels.md

 After two hours and too much coffee we realize that we wrote `.after("imput")`.

-How can we make sure that a simple typo won't break or game again?
+How can we make sure that a simple typo won't break our game again?

 ## Get me out of this stringly-typed mess

-So far we've used string to define and refer to labels, but if you look at the definition of the `label`, `before`, and `after` methods [here][`ParallelSystemDescriptorCoercion`] you will see they actually accept anything that implements [`SystemLabel`].
+So far we've used strings to define and refer to labels, but if you look at the definition of the `label`, `before`, and `after` methods [here][`ParallelSystemDescriptorCoercion`] you will see they actually accept anything that implements [`SystemLabel`].